Indri

 It was one thing to support the creation of a reserve based upon statistics.
 It was another to see the reserve first hand and hear the sound of Indri echoing through trees and lifting out of its glorious canopy.
 Our focus now is to help connect Indri to each other, by reconstructing habitat corridors across deforested sections of reserve.
 We are doing this with the conservation charity Madagasakara Voakajy - a most inspiring and effective Madagascan organisation, whose scientific approach is coupled with a great ability to connect with rural populations.

-To see Indri for yourself and help expand their habitat further, join us in October 2021 and October 2022 when we will once again, take a mobile Safari camp into this area and visit the Andasibe-Mantadia National Park.
+To see Indri for yourself and help expand their habitat further, join us in October 2025 when we will once again, take a mobile Safari camp into this area and visit the Andasibe-Mantadia National Park.

 • Our Tree Planting programme in Madagascar to rebuild habitat for Indri, Golden Sifaka and other lemurs